Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Numerical Simulations and Analysis

 \subsubsection{Spurious velocity}

-Figure 4 illustrates the time evolutions of the maximum spurious velocity $ u_{\max }$ obtained from DBM simulations performed using the procedure and parameters exhibited in figure 3, except for the initial temperature is suddenly quenched from $1.45 $ to $1.10$, and the relaxation time $\tau =2\times 10^{-4}$.
-The maximum spurious velocity is mainly located around the liquid-vapor interface (not shown) and decreases significantly as the final thermodynamic equilibrium state is reached.
-Discarding the early time transient regime and the very late time regime, where $u_{\max }$ stays almost unchanged, we find, $u_{\max }$ decreases with time $t$ approximately in the following way: $u_{\max }\sim 10^{-\gamma t}$.
+Figure \ref{us} illustrates the time evolutions of the maximum velocity $ u_{\max }$ for an initially non-equilibrium planar interface, obtained from various DBM simulations performed using the procedure and parameters exhibited in figure \ref{MC}, except for the initial temperature is suddenly quenched from $1.45 $ to $1.10$, and the relaxation time $\tau =2\times 10^{-4}$.
+The spurious velocity, mainly located around the liquid-vapor interface, refers to the residual velocity which cannot be further reduced after a long period of evolution~\citep{wagner2003origin}.
+Specifically, for the D2V30 model, spurious velocity refers to the remaining current when $t>120$ in figure \ref{us}.
+The decay before $ t<120$ is a physical process decided by the initial condition.

+Discarding the early time transient regime and the very late time regime, where $u_{\max }$ stays almost unchanged, we find, $u_{\max}$ decreases with time $t$ approximately in the following way: $u_{\max }\sim 10^{-\gamma t}$.
 But the exponent of the D2V30 model ($\gamma \approx 0.1$) is considerably larger than that of other models ($\gamma \sim 0.061\pm 0.003$).
 When $t>120.0$, $ u_{\max }$ decays to a negligible value $10^{-12}$ in D2V30 simulation under the combined effects of NOMF and NOEF.
+Figure \ref{us}(b) shows time evolutions of entropy increase rate for the decaying process.
+When the system temperature is fixed, entropy increase rate reduces to $\frac{dS}{dt}=\int -\frac{1}{T}\bm{\Delta }_{2}^{\ast }{ \colon }\bm{\nabla}\mathbf{u}d\mathbf{r}$.
+The entropy increase rate reflects the speed at which the system towards equilibrium, which is qualitatively consistent with figure \ref{us}(a).
+The larger the entropy increase rate, the faster the decay in $u_{\text{max}}$.
+Compared with lower-order models, a faster decay in $u_{\text{max}}$ obtained from the D2V30 model is due to a more accurate viscous stress the model recovers.
 These findings suggest that the retrieval of higher-order kinetic moments in physical modeling makes the DBM more powerful in refraining spurious currents.